 A Veteran may overlook many details when making a claim since many are unfamiliar with the VA.
 Sadly, this can cost them their claim and benefits.
 Working with an experienced attorney is their best chance of securing substantial benefits, so a Veteran does not get a denial from the VA or a low disability rating.

-Making a claim for a disability or illness that Agent Orange caused is unique compared to other claims.
+Making a claim for a VA disability for prostate cancer or another illness that Agent Orange caused is unique compared to other claims.

 A Veteran will have to prove that they were exposed to Agent Orange or a harmful herbicide during their time in the service.